-A city full of history overlooking the deep blue sea, there’s lots to see and do in Antalya and its surroundings.
-Check out the best itinerary if you only have two days to see one of Turkey’s most popular summer resort towns.
+A city crammed with history overlooking the Mediterranean, there’s lots to see and do both in Antalya and its surroundings.
+Check out our itinerary if you only have two days to see one of Turkey’s most popular summer resort towns.

-One of Antalya’s most important historic sight is Hadrian’s Gate which dates back to 130AD and was built to commemorate the visit of the Roman Emperor Hadrian.
-Past the gate, you can walk right into Antalya’s old town, also known as Kaleiçi and explore the narrow cobblestone streets, old stone and wooden houses, the Broken Minaret Mosque (formerly a Roman temple built in the 2nd century AD), and do some shopping in the many souvenir shops all around.
+One of Antalya’s most important historic sites is Hadrian’s Gate, which dates back to 130CE and was built to commemorate the visit of the Roman Emperor Hadrian.
+Past the gate, you can walk right into Antalya’s old town, also known as Kaleiçi, to explore the narrow cobblestone streets, old stone and wooden houses, the Broken Minaret Mosque (formerly a Roman temple built in the 2nd century CE) and do some shopping in the many souvenir shops all around.

-If you’re a fan of börek (fine layers of dough filled with various fillings and baked to crispy perfection), then make sure to stop by Börekçi Tevfik to eat the best börek in Antalya.
+If you’re a fan of börek (fine layers of dough with various fillings baked to crispy perfection), then make sure to stop by Börekçi Tevfik to eat the best börek in Antalya.
 Open since the 1930s, the thin dough is rolled out expertly by hand and then filled with ingredients such as lor cheese, white cheese with parsley, or minced meat.
 The sweet börek topped with powdered sugar is also a local favorite.
 After lunch, delve a little bit more into Antalya’s rich history by visiting the beautiful Antalya Museum.
-One of Turkey’s largest museums, the Antalya Museum’s thirteen halls include stunning statues from the Roman era, mosaics from the Byzantine period, and Ottoman era inscriptions, to name just a few.
+One of Turkey’s largest museums, the Antalya Museum’s thirteen halls include stunning statues from the Roman era, mosaics from the Byzantine period and Ottoman era inscriptions, to name just a few.
 You can visit as part of Culture Trip’s exclusive 12-day Turkey tour, led by our local insider.

 No visit to Antalya would be complete without trying the delicious seafood, Turkish-style.
 One of the city’s best seafood restaurants, Antalya Balık Evi is the perfect place to choose from the day’s freshest catch and enjoy it all while looking out over the Mediterranean.